 Enjoy a fabulous week cruising through Southeast Alaska, immersed in splendid scenery where wildlife abounds.
-We invite you to join expert ship naturalists and our guide, Peg Abbott, as we take in this stunning Alaska cruise.
+We invite you to join expert ship naturalists and our seasoned guide as we take in this stunning Alaska cruise.

 Indulge on the Safari Explorer, the smallest and most upscale member of our operator’s fleet.
 Built for just 36 passengers, this cruise ship offers an intimate exploration of one of America’s most revered landscapes—Alaska’s Inside Passage.
 We decided on the smaller ship for 2022 after being with just that number of passengers on the larger ship last year … it was SO nice to have this experience with a truly small group — for so many reasons, we feel it’s worth the upgrade.
 Unpack once, and then simply enjoy ample time to explore, kayak, watch birds, and spot whales.
 This is a stunning cruise that can be as active (or not!) as you like.
 You will not forget your time among the fjords and glaciers.